Fishing With Beads: 5 Guide Tips For More Fish

 There are also some knots that anglers will use to secure the beads to the line.
 You can see the bead knot method on YouTube

 I prefer the TroutBead pegs from FishUSA.com over all other methods for securing beads to the line because they allow the bead to slide down when a fish has it in its mouth for a better hook set.
-You can see how to use the BeadPegz method on my YouTube Channel Here – Coming Soon..

-Soft Steelhead Beads
+Soft Beads

-Trout and steelhead may hold onto soft beads longer but they may also see the hook easier through the translucent bead and then avoid eating the soft beads.
+Trout and steelhead may hold onto soft beads longer, but they may also see the hook easier through the translucent bead and then avoid eating the soft beads.

 Death Roe Beads: Premium Soft Beads